Friis transmission equation: Contemporary formula

-The ideal conditions are almost never achieved in ordinary terrestrial communications, due to obstructions, reflections from buildings, and most importantly reflections from the ground.
+The ideal conditions are almost never achieved in ordinary terrestrial communications, due to obstructions, reflections from buildings, and, most important, reflections from the ground.
 One situation where the equation is reasonably accurate is in satellite communications when there is negligible atmospheric absorption; another situation is in anechoic chambers specifically designed to minimize reflections.

 Derivation

 There are several methods to derive the Friis transmission equation.
 In addition to the usual derivation from antenna theory, the basic equation also can be derived from principles of radiometry and scalar diffraction in a manner that emphasizes physical understanding.
 Another derivation is to take the far-field limit of the near-field transmission integral.

+Limitation of Applicability

+Jaffe et al. point out that assumptions made in deriving the Friis equation mean that it has limited applicability to the case of power beaming:

+"By inspection it can be seen that if the wavelength $\lambda$ is short enough, the formula will produce an anomalous result showing that more power can be received than is transmitted."

+A related equation, the Goubau relationship, is more useful for power beaming applications.